Child development

 Child development involves the biological, psychological and emotional changes that occur in human beings between birth and the conclusion of adolescence.
+It is—particularly from birth to five years— a foundation for a prosperous and sustainable society.

-Childhood is divided into 3 stages of life which include early childhood, middle childhood, and late childhood (preadolescence).
+Childhood is divided into three stages of life which include early childhood, middle childhood, and late childhood (preadolescence).
 Early childhood typically ranges from infancy to the age of 6 years old.
 During this period, development is significant, as many of life's milestones happen during this time period such as first words, learning to crawl, and learning to walk.
-There is speculation that middle childhood/preadolescence or ages 6–12 are the most crucial years of a child's life.
-Adolescence is the stage of life that typically starts around the major onset of puberty, with markers such as menarche and spermarche, typically occurring at 12–13 years of age.
-It has been defined as ages 10 to 19 by the World Health Organization.
-In the course of development, the individual human progresses from dependency to increasing autonomy.
-It is a continuous process with a predictable sequence, yet has a unique course for every child.
-It does not progress at the same rate and each stage is affected by the preceding developmental experiences.
-Because genetic factors and events during prenatal life may strongly influence developmental changes, genetics and prenatal development usually form a part of the study of child development.
-Related terms include developmental psychology, referring to development throughout the lifespan, and pediatrics, the branch of medicine relating to the care of children.

-Developmental change may occur as a result of genetically controlled processes known as maturation, or as a result of environmental factors and learning, but most commonly involves an interaction between the two.
-It may also occur as a result of human nature and of human ability to learn from the environment.
+Middle childhood/preadolescence or ages 6–12 universally mark a distinctive period between major developmental transition points.
+Adolescence often begins around the onset of puberty, marked as menarche or spermarche, occurring between 12 and 14 years of age, and ends during the mid-20s.
+Adolescence is characterized by maturation of the body, increase in capacity for learning, and emergence of personal identity.
+Developmental change may occur as a result of genetically controlled processes, known as maturation, or environmental factors and learning, but most commonly involves an interaction between the two.
+Development may also occur as a result of human nature and of human ability to learn from the environment.

-There are various definitions of periods in a child's development, since each period is a continuum with individual differences regarding starting and ending.
-Some age-related development periods and examples of defined intervals include: newborn (ages 0–4 weeks); infant (ages 1 month–1 year); toddler (ages 1–2 years); preschooler (ages 2–6 years); school-aged child (ages 6–12 years); adolescent (ages 12–18 years).
+There are various definitions of the periods in a child's development, since each period is a continuum with individual differences regarding starting and ending.
+Some age-related development periods with defined intervals include: newborn (ages 0 – 2 months); infant (ages 3 – 11 months); toddler (ages 1 – 2 years); preschooler (ages 3 – 4 years); school-aged child (ages 5 – 12 years); teens (ages 13 – 19 years); adolescence (ages 10 – 25 years); college age (ages 18 – 25 years).

-Promoting child development through parental training, among other factors, promotes excellent rates of child development.

-Parents play a large role in a child's activities, socialization, and development.
-Having multiple parents can add stability to a child's life and therefore encourage healthy development.
+Parents play a large role in a child's activities, socialization, and development; having multiple parents can add stability to a child's life and therefore encourage healthy development.
+A parent-child relationship with a stable foundation creates room for a child to feel both supported and safe.
+This environment established to express emotions is a building block that leads to children effectively regulating emotions and furthering their development.
 Another influential factor in children's development is the quality of their care.
 Child-care programs may be beneficial for childhood development such as learning capabilities and social skills.

 The optimal development of children is considered vital to society and it is important to understand the social, cognitive, emotional, and educational development of children.
-Increased research and interest in this field has resulted in new theories and strategies, with specific regard to practice that promotes development within the school system.
+Increased research and interest in this field has resulted in new theories and strategies, especially with regard to practices that promote development within the school systems.
 Some theories seek to describe a sequence of states that compose child development.